-You’ll be surprised to know that more than 70% of websites running WordPress are vulnerable to hackers.
+You’ll be surprised to know that more than 70% of popular WordPress websites are vulnerable to security breaches.

-Even if you install every new minor and major WordPress update, you still stand a slim chance of getting hacked.
+Even if you install every WordPress update that rolls out, there’s still a slim chance of your site getting hacked.

 The WordPress community forum is filled with hundreds of thousands of horror stories of this.
 You can also find stories of people getting hacked on social media networks like Twitter.

-You will lose all the content you have put in hours to create.
-Not to mention all the time you spent promoting that content.
+You will lose all the content you have spent hours creating.

-A backup will help you restore your website back to the older “a-day-before-getting-hacked” state with just a click, so you won’t have to hire a developer to remove all the malicious code the hacker might have uploaded.
+A backup will help you restore your website back to the older “a-day-before-getting-hacked” state with just a few clicks.
+You won’t even need to hire a developer to remove all the malicious code the hacker might have injected.

-- you can hire a developer to do it
+- You can hire a professional or agency to do it

-Hiring a developer every week just to backup your website is expensive and hence is out of the question.
+Hiring somebody just to back up your website is expensive, which is why it’s out of the question.

 Out of the two options left, installing a backup plugin on your website is the easiest.
 But you still might want to manually backup your WordPress site.